The Ultimate In Birding Tours

 This tour is priced in US Dollars.
 Amounts shown in other currencies are indicative.

-SICHUAN & NORTHERN YUNNAN, CHINA BIRDING TOUR: DETAILED ITINERARY
+SICHUAN, CHINA BIRDING TOUR: DETAILED ITINERARY

-Sichuan, China: Day 2 Chengdu is situated near the western margin of the fertile plains of the Red Basin, not far from the high mountains that form the outer ramparts of the Tibetan Plateau.
-Early this morning we will take a look at one of Chengdu’s parks where we may well find such Chinese near-endemics as Light-vented (or Chinese) Bulbul, White-cheeked and Red-billed Starlings, Chinese (or Mandarin) Blackbird, Vinous-throated Parrotbill and the impressive Chinese (or Yellow-billed) Grosbeak.
-More widespread birds include More widespread species include Spotted Dove, Oriental Magpie-Robin, White-browed Laughingthrush, Black-throated Bushtit and Eurasian Tree Sparrow.
+Early this morning, we will take a look at an area where we may well find such Chinese near-endemics as Light-vented (or Chinese) Bulbul, Red-billed Starling, Chinese Blackbird and Vinous-throated Parrotbill.
+More widespread species include Spotted Dove, Oriental Magpie-Robin, White-browed Laughingthrush, Black-throated Bushtit, White-cheeked Starling, Eurasian Tree Sparrow.

-Our route first takes us across the flat countryside of the Red Basin and through a very Chinese landscape of intensively cultivated patchwork of small fields, little villages of old-style cottages and tall clumps of bamboo.
+Our route first takes us across the flat countryside of the Red Basin and through a very Chinese landscape of intensively cultivated patchwork of small fields, villages and tall clumps of bamboo.
 A few things seem little changed, whether it is the Chinese farmers planting the new rice crop or the villagers buying and selling from market stalls, but as we pass through the rapidly modernizing landscape, complete with high-rise buildings and an incredible amount of ongoing construction, we will gain an appreciation of just how much China’s economic boom has spread from the coast deep inland.
 Even the roads are a surprise to newcomers to China, with long stretches of expressway.
-After a time we reach the mountains and our pace of travel slows.
+After a time, we reach the mountains and our pace of travel slows.

 Along the way, we should see a few open country species such as Chinese Pond Heron, Little Egret, Barn Swallow and Long-tailed Shrike.

 In the upper bamboos, we will seek out one of our prime targets, the little-known Grey-hooded Parrotbill, which is usually not too difficult to find.
-Emei Liocichla is another localized endemic, and this is also an excellent place to see the recently described endemic Sichuan Thrush and the endemic Sichuan Bush Warbler.
-Another major speciality of the area, which we have a good chance of seeing, is the endemic Sichuan Partridge.
+This is also an excellent place to see the recently described endemic Sichuan Thrush and the endemic Sichuan Bush Warbler.

 A great bonus at Wawushan is a good chance of a close-up encounter with the very cute Red Panda!